Fullscript/spellbook/README.md

 # Spellbook

-Spellbook is the ultimate tool to power ad-hoc analyses and support all your data and analytics needs at Fullscript.
-Designed with flexibility and functionality in mind, it’s a one-stop library for data scientists and developers.
+Helping data scientists and engineers save time by making it simple to connect to databases, work with spreadsheets, manage files, and run analyses.
+With Spellbook, they can focus on finding insights and solving problems instead of dealing with complicated tools.

 With Spellbook, you can:
-* Seamlessly connect to multiple databases, including Snowflake and MySQL, for secure querying and effortless data retrieval.
+* Seamlessly connect to Snowflake and MySQL databases, for secure querying and effortless data retrieval.
 * Work with Google Sheets, making it easy to read, write, and update spreadsheets.
 * Manage Google Drive, creating folders and saving files with ease.
 * Perform statistical analyses, helping you run A/B tests and extract actionable insights.